‘So……? The blue or the red one?’

 And sometimes the patterns became things he could not grasp but somehow knew, existed somewhere.

 He looked up again but failed to see any wolves or horses.
-The clouds were just clouds, drifting on the shoulders of warm air.
+The clouds were just clouds, drifting onto the shoulders of warm air.

 Something big was coming.
-He could feel it in the air.
+He could feel it in the air and he could smell it.
 Suddenly the horizon turned a deep dark shade of reddish black.
 Then a crack of thunder, far away but still frightening.
 The wind started blowing with a sudden fury and the clouds rolled.
 He felt the first few heavy drops of rain wetting his matted hair.
 Then it poured in torrents.
 The lightening created negatives of the world around him, capturing the dancing trees.

 That night, thunder became an old Norse god and lightening, his fearsome spear.
 He saw the god touching the dark wet world with his spear and felt awed.
 He became a shaman and danced in circles, his chants lost in the thunder and rain.